-The 38 year-old is currently awaiting a shortlist for his next defence of the title and has exclusively revealed to WBN that Rhodes, 35, will not be in line for a shot after he makes an eight-round comeback at the weekend in Rotherham.
+The 38-year-old is currently awaiting a shortlist for his next defense of the title and exclusively reveals to WBN that Rhodes, 35, will not be in line for a shot after he makes an eight-round comeback at the weekend in Rotherham.

-“Time is all we got and Rhodes don’t have no time,” Bundrage preached to World Boxing News.
+“Time is all we got.
+Rhodes doesn’t have no time,” Bundrage preached to World Boxing News.

 Sheffield’s Rhodes will fight Siarhei Khomitski at the Magna Centre on Saturday in his first bout since losing to Saul Alvarez in the twelfth and final round in Mexico and can ill afford another loss at this stage of his career.

 Former Contender Series star Bundrage has made just one defense of his belt since dethroning Cory Spinks in August 2010.